Consumer Medicine Information

 It does not matter if you take it with or without food.

 Continue taking your medicine for as long as your doctor tells you.

 The length of treatment will depend on how quickly your symptoms improve.
-Most antidepressants take time to work, so don't
+Some of

 If you forget to take it